jawj/zapatos-docs/src/index.md

     .run(pool);
 ```

-We've applied the appropriate type to the object we're trying to insert (`s.authors.Insertable`), giving us type-checking and autocompletion on that object.
-And we've specified both which types are allowed as interpolated values in the template string (`s.authors.SQL`) and what type is going to be returned (`s.authors.Selectable[]`) when the query runs.
+We apply the appropriate type to the object we're trying to insert (`s.authors.Insertable`), giving us type-checking and autocompletion on that object.
+And we specify both which types are allowed as interpolated values in the template string (`s.authors.SQL`) and what type is going to be returned (`s.authors.Selectable[]`) when the query runs.

+We also use the [`cols` and `vals` helper functions](#cols-and-vals).
+These compile, respectively, to the object's keys (which are the column names) and query placeholders (`$1`, `$2`, ...) for the corresponding values.

 _You can click 'Explore types' above to open the code in an embedded Monaco (VS Code) editor, so you can check those typings for yourself._